yash-srivastava19/yash-srivastava19.github.io/index.md

 ## About Me 🙇‍♂️:
 I am Yashovardhan Srivastava(quite a mouthful, so Yash is good) an undergraduate engineering student in National Institute of Technology, Warangal.
 From a young age, I have been fascinated by computers.
 As I grew older, this fascination turned into crush and crush turned into love - and from that moment, I haven't looked back.
 I believe open source projects has played a significant role in that.
 They made me fall in love with research, development and much more.
 Since now I believe I am capable enough to produce some original work, I want to be a part of this beautiful journey, in which all of you play an important role.

 All of projects are a result of extreme dedication, meticulousness, and hardwork.
-Most of them are just random thoughts that I once had, and thought-What If ?
+Most of them are just random thoughts that I once had, and thought-I can build that.
 They do not need recognition, they need discussions.
 I might have reached a dead end with some of those - but their cycle isn't complete.
 I have plenty of projects in pipeline, which I hope will be just beautiful as the ones which are already there.

 ## Career Goals 🥅: